The Young Offenders (film)

 The Young Offenders is a 2016 Irish comedy film written, directed, and co-produced by Peter Foott.
 It stars Alex Murphy, Chris Walley, Dominic MacHale, Hilary Rose, Shane Casey, Pascal Scott, and P. J. Gallagher.

-A television series sequel, airing for four seasons on RTÉ and BBC Three from February 2018, saw much of the film cast reprise their roles.
+A television series sequel, airing for five seasons on RTÉ and BBC from February 2018, saw much of the film cast reprise their roles.

 Plot

 Best friends Conor and Jock are two teenagers from Cork who dress the same, act the same, and even have the same weak facial hair.
 Jock is a notorious bike thief who plays a daily game of cat-and-mouse with the bike-theft-obsessed Garda Healy, and he lives with his drunken, abusive dad.
 Conor is the son of a single mum, Mairéad, who works in a fish shop at the English Market and with whom he has a strained relationship.
 When a narcotic trafficking boat capsizes off the southwest coast of County Cork, leading to the seizure of 61 bales of cocaine, each worth €7 million, word gets out that there is a bale missing.

 Conor and Jock steal two bicycles and go on a road trip, hoping to find the missing cocaine, which they can sell and therefore escape their troubled home lives.
 Unfortunately for them, Healy had hid a GPS tracker in the bike that Jock stole for himself as a trap and is in hot pursuit.
 By chance, the boys find the bale of coke in a ruined castle that Conor was defecating in, in the possession of a disabled narcotics dealer named Ray.
 They steal it while he is asleep but he wakes up and unsuccessfully tries to retake it.